 Since they are significantly heavier than traditional masks and have a complete mechanism, you will also need to invest in lessons to learn how to use one properly.
 Depending on where you are taking training lessons from, this can include an additional cost of up to USD 500.
 Training will include learning about buoyancy characteristics, off-gassing, equalizing water pressure, etc.

-Apart from the monetary investment, full-face scuba masks are also quite heavy and traveling with them can be a tedious task.
+Apart from the monetary investment, full-face scuba masks are also quite heavy, and traveling (Choosing the Best Scuba Fins for Travel) with them can be a tedious task.

 Most full-face masks are mostly made of plastic (with some rubber parts), which can get damaged easily, both in the water and when it is stored.